Kornitˣ LGM Virtual Product Creation Guide

 As for gathering the variant ID, you need to head to the virtual product, and within the "General" menu select "Variants" as shown below and the ID can be seen selected in the below screenshot.

-Now each way of gathering the data has been shown we will detail how to manual or import the data within the sales channel.
+Now each way of gathering the data has been shown we will detail how to manually add the data within the sales channel.

 Taking all of the data we have sourced, to set this manually select the "+ Add SKU Mapping" and a row will be created.